pachyderm/docs/content/2.2.x/concepts/data-concepts/repo.md

 command, or by using one of [Pachyderm's client API](../../../reference/clients/).
 After creating the repository, add your data by using the `pachctl put file` command.

-!!! warning "Noteworthy"
+{{% notice warning %}}
 A Pachyderm repo name can include alphanumeric characters, dashes, and underscores, and should be no more than 63 characters long.
+{{% /notice %}}

 Pachyderm's repositories are divided into two categories: